fivol/netwik-obsidian/README.md

   Each `.json` corresponds single `.md` file

 ## Manual installation
+1. Download `main.js` and `manifest.json` from [Latest release](https://github.com/fivol/netwik-obsidian/releases)
+2. Create folders and copy files to `<your vault>/.obsidian/plugins/netwik`
+3. Reload obsidian -> disable Save Mode if asked -> enable Netwik plugin in Settings -> Community Plugins

+## Dev installation
-1. Extract the netwik folder from the zip (or clone github) to your vault's plugins folder: `<vault>/.obsidian/plugins/`
+1. Extract the netwik folder from the zip (or clone github) to your vault's plugins folder: `<vault>/.obsidian/plugins/netwik`
    Note: On some machines the `.obsidian` folder may be hidden.
 On MacOS you should be able to press `Command+Shift+Dot` to show the folder in Finder.
-2. `npm i` or `yarn` to install dependencies in plugin folder
+2. `npm i` or `yarn` to install dependencies in `netwik` folder
 3. `npm run dev` to start compilation in watch mode
 4. Reload Obsidian
 5. If prompted about Safe Mode, you can disable safe mode and enable the plugin.